Skip to content

 Thrihnukagígur (Þríhnúkagígur)

 This impossible-to-pronounce place is a dormant volcano, just 20 minutes outside of Reykjavík city.
 It is getting an honorable mention as one of our more famous volcanoes because of its incredible history and unique attraction.
 It was only discovered in 1974 by cave explorers and after substantial construction in the area, this volcano was opened as a tourist attraction in 2012.
-It is aptly named “Inside the volcanoLink opens in a new tab” and offers visitors an incredible experience to descend into the volcano via an elevator and observe the enormous and lit-up magma chamber.
-If you think this is just another tourist trap attraction, think again.
+Don't worry, this volcano is as dormant as they come, and visiting the attraction isn't dangerous.
+It is aptly named “Inside the volcanoLink opens in a new tab” and offers visitors an incredible experience of descending into the volcano via an elevator and observing the enormous and lit-up magma chamber.
+If you think this is just another tourist trap, think again.
 This is literally the only place in the world where this is possible, and we’ll go for all the puns here and state that a more groundbreaking experience is hard to come by.

 Iceland Cave Elevator